wilsonmar/Salesforce/README.md

  * Github repos

-Salesforce for Outlook does not work on Mac Office 2011 Outlook.

 ## <a name="ChangeMgmt"> Change Management</a>
 Salesforce was launched in 2000, with SOAP API (web service) added 2004.
 The Salesforce1 brand name appeared in 2014.

+Three releases are planned per year, named by season such as <a target="_blank" href="https://developer.salesforce.com/events/webinars/Summer_15_Release_Preview?d=70130000000NJR1">
+"Summer 2015"</a>,
-Three releases are planned per year, named by season such as "Winter 2015", applied gradually to 8,000 customers each on each of 50 production instances.
+applied gradually to 8,000 customers each on each of 50 production instances.
 Availability history of each instance is listed at